 Women are more likely to develop anxiety than men, but it is not clear why.
 There are many forms of anxiety disorder but the one thing they have in common is their impact on day-to-day activities.

 Anxiety can affect your ability to concentrate, sleep and carry out ordinary tasks at work, home or school.
-People with anxiety disorders often feel compelled to avoid stressful situations and in extreme cases avoid going out altogether.
+People with anxiety disorders often feel they have to avoid stressful situations and in extreme cases avoid going out altogether.
 Physical symptoms are common and include shortness of breath, a pounding heart and trembling hands.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: November 2016
+Last reviewed: November 2018